Marc-Antoine Charpentier

 He composed secular works, stage music, operas, cantatas, sonatas, symphonies, as well as sacred music, motets (large or small), oratorios, masses, psalms, Magnificats, Litanies.

-At his death, Charpentier's complete works must have numbered about 800 opus numbers, but today only 28 autograph volumes remain, or more than 500 pieces that he himself took care to classify.
+At the time of his death, Charpentier's complete works must have numbered about 800 opus numbers, but today only 28 autograph volumes remain, or more than 500 pieces that he himself took care to classify.
 This collection, called Mélanges, is one of the most comprehensive sets of musical autograph manuscripts of all time.

 Biography

-Charpentier was born in or near Paris, the son of a master scribe who had very good connections to influential families in the Parliament of Paris.
+Charpentier was born in or near Paris, the son of a master scribe who had very good connections to influential families in the Parlement of Paris.
 Marc-Antoine received a very good education, perhaps with the help of the Jesuits, and registered for law school in Paris when he was eighteen.
 He withdrew after one semester.
 He spent "two or three years" in Rome, probably between 1667 and 1669, and studied with Giacomo Carissimi.
 He is also known to have been in contact with poet-musician Charles Coypeau d'Assoucy, who was composing for the French Embassy in Rome.
 A legend claims that Charpentier initially traveled to Rome to study painting before he was discovered by Carissimi.
 This story is undocumented and possibly untrue; at any rate, although his 28 volumes of autograph manuscripts reveal considerable skill at tracing the arabesques used by professional scribes, they contain not a single drawing, not even a rudimentary sketch.
 Regardless, he acquired a solid knowledge of contemporary Italian musical practice and brought it back to France.

 Immediately on his return to France, Charpentier probably began working as house composer to Marie de Lorraine, duchesse de Guise, who was known familiarly as "Mlle de Guise."
 She gave him an "apartment" in the recently renovated Hôtel de Guise – strong evidence that Charpentier was not a paid domestic who slept in a small room in the vast residence, but was instead a courtier who occupied one of the new apartments in the stable wing.